 Like Shadow of Mordor however, the real star of the show is the much-celebrated Nemesis System, which spawns semi-randomly-generated mini-bosses that persist throughout your journey.
 Defeated by a powerful Orc?
 He’ll remember and taunt you when you next square up.
 Fail to land the killing blow before the enemy escapes?
 He might just hunt you down with a score to settle.
-Warner Bros. couldn’t resist jumping on the loot box fad and selling more orcs for real cash, which upsets some of the game’s balance, but there’s still plenty of fun to be had.
+Following widespread criticism, Warner Bros also removed the game’s loot box system, which the publisher admitted negatively effected Shadow of War’s balance.

 Monster Hunter World

 Monster Hunter World is the series’ big break in the West after years of epitomising the “big in Japan” stereotype.

 Pitting you against incredibly designed, giant monsters that’re beautiful and terrifying in equal measure, Monster Hunter World sets you loose in enclosed, but diverse locales on the hunt for said troublesome beasties.
 You’ll visit the same locations again and again throughout the game as you complete missions and grind for the best weapons and armor, but the intense, tooth-and-nail battles make it time well spent.

 This latest instalment also has the most fleshed out and engaging story mode of any Monster Hunter to date, which not only introduces most of the game’s best monsters, but does a great job of driving you towards more difficult end-game encounters.